PalladioSimulator/Palladio-Build-DependencyTool/README.md

 ## CLI Options
 * Required options: `-o`, `-at`, `-us`
 * Usage: `java -jar dependencytool.jar <args>`
-    * `-help`, `--print-help-message`, Print this message.
+    * `-h`, `--help`, Print this message.

-    * `-org`, `--organization <arg>`, An existing GitHub organization.
-    * `-at`, `--authentication-token <arg>`, Valid authentication token for GitHub API.
+    * `-at`, `--oauth <arg>`, Valid authentication token for GitHub API.
     * `-us`, `--update-site <arg>`, The update site to use

-    * `-do`, `--dependency-output`, Print dependencies for every repo to system-out.
-    * `-json`, `--json-output <filename>`, Generate more informational json output.
-    * `-neo4j`, `--create-neo4j-database`, Adding the graph representation to a Neo4j graph database.
+    * `-o`, `--output <arg>`, Decide what to output.
+One of REPOSITORIES, TOPOLOGY, DEPENDENCIES, NEO4J.

+    * `-j`, `--json`, Format the output as json.

     * `-ii`, `--include-imports`, Consider feature.xml includes while calculating dependencies.
+    * `-ia`, `--include-archived`, Include archived repositories into the dependency calculation.
+    * `-inus`, `--include-no-updatesite`, Include repositories even if an update site could not be found.
     * `-ri`, `--repository-ignore <arg>`, Specify one or more repositories which should be ignored when calculating dependencies.
 Split by one comma.
     * `-rif`, `--repository-ignore-file <arg>`, Path to file with repositories to ignore.
 Each repository name must be in a new line.
     * `-ur`, `--use-release`, Use release update site instead of nightly.

 ## Neo4j
-By means of the `-neo4j` flag, the detected dependencies are written into a [Neo4j database](https://neo4j.com/).
+By means of the `-o NEO4J` flag, the detected dependencies are written into a [Neo4j database](https://neo4j.com/).
 The root directory of this database is relative to the archive in the `./neo4j` folder.
 To avoid inconsistencies and unexpected side effects, it is recommended to delete this directory before each tool execution.
 The command [`docker run -d -p7474:7474 -p7687:7687 -v $PWD/neo4j/data:/data -v $PWD/neo4j/logs:/logs neo4j`](https://neo4j.com/developer/docker/) can be used to mount this directory into a running Neo4j database instance.
 This running instance can be retrieved via [`localhost:7474`](http://localhost:7474/) and can be accessed with the [native user and default password](https://neo4j.com/docs/operations-manual/current/configuration/set-initial-password/).

 ## Sample Interaction
 The `<access-token>` parameter must be replaced by a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), since this tool loads the required data via the [GitHub API](https://docs.github.com/en/rest).